pdb/minizen/README.md

 The tool should handle and report all errors back to the user.

-Internally error handling is very basic (with errors generally written to stdout when they occur, and an error code propagated back to `main`) but with the use of a shared library it would be nice to evolve this in the future.
+Internally error handling is very basic (with errors generally written to stderr when they occur, and an error code propagated back to `main`) but with the use of a shared library it would be nice to evolve this in the future.
 Alternatives could include stashing the last error in `struct minizen_db` (for retrieval by the caller when the API call finishes) or being able to set